Quinn Shanbour's future plans changed in a hurry.

 Quarterback had been a position of question in the Cowboys' 2013 recruiting class since the decommitment of Luke Del Rio last month.
 Shanbour said OSU coaches told him he's probably the only quarterback to be brought in, meaning OSU is unlikely to use a scholarship at the position.

-Shanbour gives the Cowboys at least five quarterbacks right now, with Clint Chelf, Wes Lunt, J.W.
+Shanbour gives the Cowboys at least five quarterbacks for spring practice, with Clint Chelf, Wes Lunt, J.W.
 Walsh and Daxx Garman.
 Jase Chilcoat and Cody Peterson were also with the team in the fall and could remain.

 Shanbour had a scholarship offer from Colorado, but that situation changed when coach Jon Embree was let go.
 Northwestern (La.)
 State offered him, and programs like East Carolina, Indiana and multiple Ivy League schools were showing interest.